STUDIO POLICIES

 will there be recitals/opportunities to perform?

-That said, for those taking weekly piano lessons, I have learned that having recital dates on the calendar is crucial for children to be able to set and reach concrete goals.
-For this reason, I host one recital per semester: a winter recital in December, and another in June before the summer break begins.
+For those taking weekly piano lessons, I have learned that having recital dates on the calendar is absolutely critical for children to be able to set and reach concrete goals.
+For this reason, I host one recital per semester: a winter recital in December, and another in May before the summer break begins.
 In my studio, recitals are about more than performing—it is a social event, an opportunity to meet others in the studio and also be exposed to other repertoire, skill levels, and possibilities with the piano in a safe and welcoming environment.
-This is why I have made attendance mandatory.
+This is why attendance is mandatory.
 Learning an instrument can be a very solitary experience, so it is important to have these dates on the calendar where everybody gets together.
-Recitals are always followed by a potluck party, where everybody brings something to share.
-Even if a student is unable to play for some reason, attendance is still required for the social experience.
+Recitals are typically always followed by a reception, where everybody brings something to share.
+Even if a student is unable to play for some reason, attendance is still required for the social experience and to support their peers.

 do you teach over the summer?